PixelsCamp/talks/cryptography-gone-wrong_mathis-hammel.md

 Speaker Bio
 -----------

-Mathis Hammel is a Deputy CTO at Sogeti (part of Capgamini) and the founder of h25, a startup specialized in technical competitions.
+Mathis Hammel is a Deputy CTO at Sogeti (part of Capgemini) and the founder of h25, a startup specialized in technical competitions.

 He is a specialist and technical advisor in cybersecurity, machine learning, and algorithms.